Shooting Sports

 - Where can you purchase your equipment?
 See links below:

-- [Step 5] You need to complete three 4-H certified leader-run practices per discipline.
+- [Step 5] You need to complete three 4-H certified leader-run practices per discipline to compete at the County Shoot Contest.

 - Make sure these are documented and signed!

-- Document your practices on this Practice Card here.
+- Document your practices on this Practice Card (coming soon)

 - [Step 6] Determine which type of project you want to complete for Exhibit Day (held each year in July):